Skip over main navigation

 You can still choose whether or not you want to be an organ and tissue donor by registering your decision and telling your family.
 Your faith, beliefs and culture will always be respected.

-What can you donate?
+What can I donate?

 Everyone has a choice as to whether or not they want to become an organ donor after they die, and if you choose to donate, you can choose to donate either some or all of your organs.

 By registering to become an organ donor you have the option to donate organs such as your heart, lungs, liver, kidneys, pancreas and small bowel.
-All of these forms of donation can greatly enhance or even save the life of someone in need.
+All of these forms of donation can greatly enhance or even save the life of someone in need

 To find out more, please click one of the links below.